cmse802/CMSE495_Documenters/install.md

 ### Step 0: Manually Collected Data
 1. The team was provided with this file: [```data/List_of_names_1_7_2.xlsx```](data/List_of_names_1_7_2.xlsx) with all these filled out: Name (Prefix, First, Middle, Last, Suffix), Title, Department/District, and Board/Commission/Department.
-2. All the LinkedIn handles were manually collected using the committee's name and title, and double-checked from their profile.
+2. All the LinkedIn handles were found by searching for the name of the committee member, followed by "LinkedIn Detroit".
+If the account had the position listed on their page, they were added.
+If not, a process of searching articles on the committee and members was used to attempt to verify the LinkedIn page.
+If no verification was found, the page was not added.
 3. All the X/Twitter and Instagram handles are found by feeding all available information of a committee into the Grok AI and manually inputted back into the csv file.

 ### Step 1: Extract Officials' Contact Information